 We know that a ritual like this was only made for important and powerful people, perhaps it was a king or queen who ruled in the central parts of Jutland.
 Whoever it was, was sent into the afterlife with an abundance of riches.

 It was at this point in history a new strong elite began to emerge in the north.
 An elite who had their royal seats in Lejre (Denmark), Uppsala (Sweden), and England.
-The Anglo-Saxon ship burial at Sutton Hoo, clearly shows that there were close connections across a vast territory.
+They were not related, but the Anglo-Saxon ship burial at Sutton Hoo, clearly shows that there were close connections across a vast territory.
+They often used the same symbols and had an almost identical decoration of their objects, for instance, the animal ornamentation.

 If you are planning to attend the Moesgaard Viking Festival, which is held every year on the last weekend in July.
 Then you should know that this stone ship at Høj Stene is only a short drive away, and it’s also a good excuse to burn off some of that sweet mead that you may have been drinking, while you explore the area where your ancestors once walked.